Also Like

 How long can I leave my Maltese puppy alone at home?

-While dogs generally see us as members of their pack, we cannot always be with them.
-To help your Maltese puppy adjust to being left alone, it's important to teach them from an early age that staying at home by themselves is okay and doesn't have to be a negative experience.
+Leaving your Maltese puppy alone can be challenging for both of you.
+While dogs see us as part of their pack, we can't always be with them.
+Fortunately, you can make this process less stressful.
+Teaching your Maltese puppy from an early age that staying home alone is okay and doesn't have to be a negative experience is crucial for their adjustment.

 How long can I leave my Maltese puppy alone